Jackknife Empirical Likelihood Method for U Statistics Based on Multivariate Samples and its Applications: Application: Volumes under ROC surfaces

-\textbf{\textbf{JEL based Confidence Interval :}} Now, we use the Theorem \ref{three sample} to construct JEL based confidence intervals for $\theta$.
-Here with respect to Theorem \ref{three sample}, we have $q=2$ and $m_1=m_2=m_2=1$, and on the same lines as of Section 2, we can define $\log R(\theta)$.
-Therefore, using Theorem \ref{three sample}, the JEL based confidence interval for $\theta$ at level $(1-\alpha)$ is given by
+\textbf{\textbf{JEL based confidence interval for $\theta_V$:}}\\ We use Theorem \ref{three sample} to find JEL based confidence intervals for $\theta_V$.
+We can define $\log R(\theta_V)$ on the same lines as of Section \ref{CI on JEL}.
+Hence, the JEL based confidence interval for $\theta_V$ at level $(1-\alpha)$ is given by